Rush Hour 2: Music

 Lalo Schifrin returned to compose the score for the film.
 According to him, "The music for Rush Hour 2 is completely different from Rush Hour.
 The first 20–30 seconds of the main title is a reprise of the music from Rush Hour – but that's it."
 He said that Ratner had requested a "symphonic score", which he incidentally found suitable for Rush Hour 2:

 For the sequel, he asked me to do a symphonic score.
 It was bigger than life – like an epic score.
 I ignored the comedy – the actors took care of that.
 I played to the chases and the danger.
 It's a serious score in the sense of an "epic" score, like Raiders of the Lost Ark or an Errol Flynn film.
 Also, you must realize that the symphony orchestra allows many more possibilities.
 Mozart didn't need a rhythm section to "drive".
 I was able to create a lot of energy without the use of drums and electric guitars and all that.

 Schifrin performed the Rush Hour 2 score with the Hollywood Studio Symphony.
 Varèse Sarabande released the soundtrack album on compact disc in August 2001.
 In a 2001 interview with Dan Goldwasser for Soundtrack.Net, Schifrin was asked whether he would score Rush Hour 3, and he stated: "Oh, I'm not a prophet!"
-By 2007, he began composing the score for Rush Hour 3, which as of 2018, is his last motion picture score.
+By 2007, he began composing the score for Rush Hour 3, which was his last motion picture score.